Are you looking for ways to improve your pay-per-click ad campaigns?

 In addition, ROAS helps you identify better ways to allocate your budget.

 In the future, you might be cautious about running similar campaigns.
-Or do away with them altogether based on the ROAS measurements over time.
+Or do away with them all together based on the ROAS measurements over time.

 7 Practical Ways to Improve ROAS